RichardF123/2D-PCA-and-GLRAM/README.md

 # GLRAM, 2D-PCA and Eigenface(PCA)
 Here I update the core coding of Three classical papers in the field of data compression, and show the effect on the ORL dataset

+the SVD file is the code of SVD on ORL to compare with these three algorithm

+the 2D-PCA file is the python code of 2D-PCA core code and its testing code on ORL

+the GLRAM file is the python code of GLRAM core code and its testing code on ORL

+the eigenface file is the python code of eigenface core code and its testing code on ORL

+In the three file, the code is to caculate the RMSRE score and show the restruct picture of three algorithm to compare their abilities

 The ORL dataset can download form：